 When thinking about whether counselling is for you or not knowing what to expect or even feeling the pressure of choosing the right counsellor can be anxiety making.

-I offer a free initial 20 minute meeting to explore what it is you would like to look at in counselling and we can get an idea of whether we both feel we could work together effectively.
+I offer a free initial 20 minute telephone call to explore what it is you would like to look at in counselling and we can get an idea of whether we both feel we could work together effectively.

 One common feature of all counsellors is the duty of care to their client and the confidentiality that exists between counsellor and client.
 I am accredited by The National Counselling Society and abide by their ethical and professional standards.